bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge_md.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  **The ID's here can be matched up.
+In the Employee table, there is a one to one match.
+One ID for one Employee.**
+  **In the Territory table, there are multiple territories that have the same ID.
+In other words, One employee** **can have multiple territories.
+These tables could be merged by ID so each territory would be identified** **with an employee name.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  **A Document store is good for large, unstructured data.
+Large, unordered datasets that have yet to be cleaned up** **or organized can be stored as documents on something like MongoDB.
+It's really not appropriate with smaller, organized,** **and structured data.
+In this case the expectation is ACID(Atomicity, Consistency, Isolation, and Durability) for the** **properties of the database so that validity is almost guaranteed if a 'catastrophe' occurs**

 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?

 ### Part 5 - Turn it in!